ivangfr/springboot-kafka-connect-jdbc-streams/README.md

 ```
 docker-compose up -d
 ```
-> During the first run, an image for `kafka-connect` will be built, whose name is
+> **Note**: During the first run, an image for `kafka-connect` will be built, whose name is `springboot-kafka-connect-streams_kafka-connect`.
-> `springboot-kafka-connect-streams_kafka-connect`.
 To rebuild this image run
 > ```
 > docker-compose build
 > ```